M.A. Courses

 Description: Designed for students with little or no background in linguistics and the study of language.
 The course includes an introduction to the study of contemporary linguistic theory in the following areas: phonetics and phonology, morphology, syntax, semantics, applied linguistics, discourse analysis, as well as language variation and change.
 This course has a twofold purpose: to familiarize the student interested in language instruction with field-specific problems and terminology; and to provide a theoretical background for those interested in continuing the study of language.

-ENGL 6105: Gender and Sexuality Discourses
+INGL 6105: Gender and Sexuality Discourses

 Credit hours: 3